biocompute-objects/BioComputeObjectCreatorCommandLineTool/README.md

   * Pipeline must be one line long
   * Symbol after working directory must be $ or # (E.g. `pranav@laptop:~$` or `root@laptop:~#`)

-A demo of using this tool can be found [here](https://drive.google.com/file/d/1NPw-CcfMkGLqKFbO7OPF9djmEmE3HjoW/view?usp=sharing).
+This tool's walkthrough/demo can be found [here](https://drive.google.com/file/d/1NPw-CcfMkGLqKFbO7OPF9djmEmE3HjoW/view?usp=sharing).

 Place `biocompute_command_line_tool.py` in the same directory as the output of the `script` command that recorded the computational workflow or analysis pipeline.